fastnai/fastn-langchain-mcp-samples/README.md

 ## Usage

 1. Start the application using the command above
-2. The agent will connect to the default MCP server or the ones you configure
+2. The agent will connect to the Fastn MCP server you configure
 3. Type your requests in natural language, for example:
    - "Show me the last 10 emails in my inbox"
    - "Create a calendar event for tomorrow at 2pm titled 'Team Meeting'"